Lakeview

 No analysis available

-I looked for phrases like laundry on each floor, floor-by-floor laundry, or community laundry rooms on every level.
-The remarks consistently describe washer/dryer in the home or unit, not shared laundry facilities on every floor.
+I searched for phrases like laundry on each floor, floor-by-floor laundry, and community laundry rooms on every level.
+The public remarks repeatedly reference in-unit washer/dryer setups and a laundry area inside the home, not building-wide laundry facilities on each floor.

 Parking is clearly available across the building.
 Multiple listings mention phrases like "2 assigned parking," "2 reserved stalls," "2 dedicated parking stalls," "two parking stalls," and "one open and one covered."
 The consistency across many listings suggests this is not a copy-paste error.